imcnanie/gooddog/README.md

 L2 + B
 L1 + L2 + START
 `
-- start the logging script: sudo ./log_packets_and_generate_LUT.py
+- start the logging script: sudo ./log_packets_and_generate_LUT.py RR_0 (or RR_1, RR_2...)
-- start the freedog streaming script (sweeps packets from -4.0 to 4.0 torque).
+- start the freedog streaming script (sweeps packets from -4.0 to 4.0 torque, set which actuator you're recording on the top of the script).
+I sweep pretty slow to make sure to capture all the packets, it will take a few minutes.
 - when the streaming script is finished the leg will go limp, then you can ctrl+c the logging script, which will generate a lookup table based on that motor (TODO: make it work for more than one motor)

 connect to the dogs wifi network (TODO